alislaboratory/4BitCPU/README.txt

 -- I/O --
+No I/O has been implemented yet.
+Plans can be implemented for this

 -- PATHWAYS --
 Concurrently with designing my Mk2 CPU, I would like to attempt to create my 4-bit CPU on breadboards.
 To do this, I will need testing equipment such as oscilloscopes and logic